IQSS/dss-rbuild/docs/githubguide.md

 ### Conflicts

-Sometimes, however, Git will be unable to push or pull branches because it is getting conflicting information from two users.
+Sometimes Git will be unable to push or pull branches because it is getting conflicting information from two users.
 For example, suppose Grace has written the following function, which calculates the squared error between two values:

 ![*Original Version of Loss Script*](Images/loss0.PNG)